luvyfdawnYu/CNV_chromothripsis/README.md

 # CNV chromothripsis
-This is the source code to replicate GECNVNet proposed in the paper: Deep Graph Learning-based Chromothripsis Detection and Multiple Myeloma Outcome Prediction Using Copy Number Variation.
+This is the source code to replicate GECNVNet proposed in the paper: Chromothripsis Detection and Multiple Myeloma Prognosis Inference Based on Deep Graph Learning.

 The dataset used in the paper is also accompanied.